AntonSazonov/BigBlurTest/README.md

 AGG - Anti-Grain Geometry - a library that was written by Maxim Shemanarev.

 Do not use SIMD versions with disabled compiler optimizations.
 They'll be too slow.
-Use at least '-O1' optimization level (GCC and Clang option).
+Use at least '-O1' optimization level (GCC and Clang).

 All tested versions use 32-bit (8 bits per component, order of components is not impotant) pixel format.